urban-1/remote-edit-ni/README.md

 [![Build Status](https://travis-ci.org/newinnovations/remote-edit-ni.svg?branch=master)](https://travis-ci.org/newinnovations/remote-edit-ni)

 Remote-edit-ni is a continuation of the remote-edit package.
-It is compatible with the latest version of atom (1.25.x at the time of writing).
+It is compatible with the latest version of atom (1.25.x at the time of writing) and contains a lot of new features.

-This version integrates the work of @urban-1 and @newinnovations.
+This version integrates the work of Andreas Bontozoglou (@urban-1) and Martin van der Werff (@newinnovations).

+## Getting started

+Use <kbd>Alt+r b</kbd> (or <kbd>&#8984;+r b</kbd> for Mac) to browse the list of configured hosts.
+Which will be empty at first.

+In this view press <kbd>shift+s</kbd> to add your SFTP/SSH host or use <kbd>shift+f</kbd> to add your FTP host.

+Then press <kbd>Alt+r b</kbd> / <kbd>&#8984;+r b</kbd> again and select your host.
+Remote edit will connect to your host and show the list of remote files in a side window (pane).
+Navigation should be pretty straightforward.
+Double click to open files or directories or use your keyboard.

+## Please note / caveats

+Files are stored locally in a temporary location and copied to the remote host when saved.
+Files remain stored in this temporary location when you close atom.
+If these temporary files are not removed you can resume work directly when you restart atom.
+Otherwise files have to be re-opened again and if you had unsaved changes they got lost.
+Typically these temporary files do not survive a reboot.
+Make sure you save remote files before you exit atom.

+There is currently no check to see whether the file was changed on the remote host.
+Saving will overwrite any changes on the remote server.

+All information is stored in cleartext on disk.
+This includes passwords and passphrases.
+Please use only your ssh-agent for authentication so no sensitive information needs to be stored by remote-edit.

 ## Main keyboard shortcuts